polkadot-developers/substrate-docs/content/md/en/docs/quick-start/modify-the-runtime.md

 ## Add a pallet

-The most common way to start building with Substrate and FRAME involves adding pallets,either by importing one from the existing library or by creating your own.
+The most common way to start building with Substrate and FRAME involves adding pallets, either by importing one from the existing library or by creating your own.
-Creating your own pallet from scratch isn't difficult, but it requires more work designing the application logic, storage, requirements, error handling and so on.
+Creating your own pallet from scratch isn't difficult, but it requires more work designing the application logic, storage requirements, error handling, and so on.
 To keep things simple, let's add a pallet by importing one from the existing library.

 By default, the node template doesn't include the [Utility pallet](https://paritytech.github.io/substrate/master/pallet_utility/index.html).